They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.Acts 2:42 NIV

 God reveals himself most clearly to us in the pages of the Bible.
 So it follows that the more you come to understand the Bible, the more you can come to understand God.
 And that understanding will help you in the development of a personal relationship with him.
 Knowing about someone and really knowing that person are two distinct things.
 But the more I know about a person, the better I can know them.
 And that is true of God as well.

 Developing a relationship with God is really a two-way affair.
 I seek to get to know him better.
 And to better understand what he wants of me.
-In Psalm 119:11, the psalmist expresses that he has hidden God’s word deep within in order not to sin against God.
+In Psalm 119:11, the psalmist expressed that he had hidden God’s word deep within in order not to sin against God.
 Use the Bible to gain knowledge about God.
 And then use that knowledge to draw closer to him as a child to his Father.

 For Effective Service